Chirk: Economy

+A factory was opened by Cadbury in January 1969, which made Cadbury drinking chocolate and Bournvita, which cost £4m.
+It makes drinking chocolate and chocolate crumb.

+Another major industry in Chirk is a wood panel plant owned by Kronospan.

 Sport

-Chirk is home to Chirk AAA F.C., a football team founded in 1876, playing in the Cymru North (the second tier of Welsh football).
-Chirk AAA FC have a plaque in honour of Billy Meredith, born in the town, and with which Meredith started his career between 1890-92.
-Meredith returned briefly in 1894 before signing for Manchester City.
+Chirk was a prominent location in the development of association football in Wales during the late 19th century.
+The town is home to Chirk AAA F.C., a football team founded in 1876, playing in the Cymru North (the second tier of Welsh football).
+Chirk AAA FC have a plaque in honour of Billy Meredith (born in the town, and the club where he started his career in 1890); he returned briefly in 1894 before signing for Manchester City.
 A second plaque to Meredith is situated in Chirk's Millennium Gardens at the Station Avenue entrance to the park and cricket club.
 It was unveiled on 26 July 2002 by Meredith's daughter Winifrede.

 Chirk Golf Club was founded in 1991 and closed in September 2012.

 Media

 The town receives better television signals from the Wrekin TV transmitter which broadcasts BBC West Midlands and ITV Central.
 BBC Cymru Wales and ITV Cymru Wales are also received from the local relay station at the Moel-y-Parc transmitter situated near Cefn Mawr.

 Radio stations that broadcast to the town are: